Greater one-horned rhino information

 - Birth: At birth, a greater one-horned rhino calf can weigh as much as 58-70kg.
 The calf with remain with its mother for the first year and a half of its life, before being rejected.

 - Maternal calves: A calf drinks on average 20-30 litres of milk per day and grows by 1-2 kg daily.
-They start nibbling / feeding on roughage at the age of 3-5 months and continue to suckle up to the age of 20 months in some cases.
+They start nibbling / feeding on roughage at the age of 3-5 months and continue to suck up to the age of 20 months in some cases.
 Young calves are also vulnerable to the predation of tigers in the wild.

 Other interesting facts

 - Food: They feed on wide variety of plants (up to 183 different species) with a strong seasonal variation: grass, fruits, leaves and branches of trees and shrubs, submerged and floating aquatic plants and agricultural crops.
-Greater one-horned rhinos eat on average 1% of their body weight daily, and are known to swim for their food also.
+Greater one-horned rhinos eat on average 1% of their body weight daily, and are known to swim for their food.

 - Wallowing: mud wallows can be places where several individuals meet, as a kind of social gathering.
 Afterwards, they will separate again.
 By covering their skin in mud, this aids thermo-regulation by preventing overheating, and also suffocates any ticks or parasites that are embedded on the surface of the skin.

 - Teeth: Although their horn may not be as long as other well-known species of rhino, Greater one-horned rhinos have very long lower incisor teeth that can be used in fighting to inflict deep wounds.
 In males they can grow up to 8 cm long.

 - Sounds: In greater one-horned rhinos 12 different communication sounds are known which are frequently used, including snorts, honks and roars.